 The Softmax Function

-Softmax function takes an N-dimensional vector of real numbers and transforms it into a vector of real number in range (0,1) which add upto 1.
+The softmax function takes an N-dimensional vector of real numbers and transforms it into a probability vector where each element lies in the range (0, 1) and all elements sum to 1.

 def softmax(X):